State Farm Companies Foundation

 - Individuals seeking personal assistance

-- Religious programs or activities
+- Religious programmes or activities

-- Politically partisan programs or campaigns
+- Politically partisan programmes or campaigns

-- Organizations located outside the United States
+- Organisations located outside the United States

 Governance and Leadership

 The foundation is led by Michael Tipsord, who serves as Chairman of the Board and President.
-Officers serve without compensation, demonstrating the foundation's commitment to maximizing charitable impact.
+Officers serve without compensation, demonstrating the foundation's commitment to maximising charitable impact.
 The board consists primarily of State Farm executives who guide the strategic direction of philanthropic efforts.

 Application Process & Timeline